guttosm/guttosm/README.md

 <details>
  <summary><h3>👨🏻‍💻 Gustavo's Coding Journey</h3></summary>
    As a computer science student, I started my coding journey to learn everything I could about programming - code, Unix, Linux, and all the while teaching myself backend development, desiring to excel in Java.
 A desire that landed me a backend software developer job upon graduation.
-However, I had another desire I had been pursuing throughout this time: more knowledge about infrastructure and all related topics like cloud providers, containers, and CI/CD pipelines.
+However, I had another desire I had pursued throughout this time: more knowledge about infrastructure and all related topics like cloud providers, containers, and CI/CD pipelines.
 I got a position to work as a DevOps and nailed making that choice.
-Now I'm going to my next challenge, becoming a Machine Learning Engineer.
+I'm going to my next challenge, becoming a Machine Learning Engineer.

 #